1234zou/MOKIT/README.md

 *&emsp;&emsp;[Documentation](https://doc.mokit.xyz/)*

 # Molecular Orbital KIT (MOKIT)
-MOKIT offers various utilities and modules to transfer MOs among various quantum chemistry software packages.
-Besides, the `automr` program in MOKIT can set up and run common multi-reference calculations in a black-box way.
+MOKIT offers various utilities and modules to transform MOs among various quantum chemistry software packages.
+Besides, the `automr` program in MOKIT can set up and run multi-reference quantum chemistry calculations in a black-box way.

 A list of important utilities along with their functions are shown below
 ![MOKIT utilities with their functions](doc/orbital_transfer.png)